neoncortex/joker/README.md

 * printf(3):30  # line 30 of the section 3 printf manpage.
 * <stdio.h>:25  # line 25 of the C header stdio.h.
 * /path/to/file.mp4:60  # video file, which will start at second 60
+* htttp://websitex.com  # hyperlink

+The : is used to point to a page in document, time in a video/audio file, line number in a file, andif you are using nvim as in the joker.example, it can be used to pass a pattern, like: <stdio.h>:/#define.
+This will place the cursor in the first #define ocurrence after opening the file.
+You can pass any nvim command since it's using the + (see nvim(1):129, nvim(1):134, nvim(1):141).
+You can use that to create sort of links in files, you just need unique text pattern.

 For nvim, I added to the init.vim:<br />